Analysis: Adversity in northern Mali*

-Insecurity and attacks on aid workers and food trucks have also disrupted food distributions by the World Food Programme (WFP).
-In addition, its Mali operations have only been one-third funded.
+The fighting in Kidal disrupted food distribution by the World Food Programme (WFP), whose Mali operations have only been one-third funded.

 “The regular food distributions were suspended for about a week [after the May clashes] and then resumed progressively as security conditions improved.
 However, the incident pushed 18,000 people out of their homes, increasing the humanitarian needs,” said Emmanuel Bigenimana, WFP emergency coordinator in Mali.

 “Tensions within communities and concerns of retribution mean people do not feel safe to return home.
 The constant power shifts - one day an area belongs to the rebels, the other day it is back in government hands - means people might feel secure one minute, the next they are inclined to flee again”

 Hahadou Ag Kaoussane, the mayor of N’Tilit locality near Gao, was forced to flee when armed men claiming to be members of the separatist National Movement for the Liberation of Azawad (MNLA) rebels took control of the village.
 He described the gunmen as “thieves and bandits” intent on causing fear.